minimism/Archive/README.md

 This repo will contain a few sound-generating/processing schematics/code for Wonkystuff hardware :)

-## dr.1
+## basic

-*dr.1* is an ATTiny85-based noise-maker partly arising from the question *'So what can you do with an 8-pin microcontroller?'*.
-At the moment it's a work-in-progress, very much documenting the preliminary exploratory steps when dealing with new hardware!
+*basic* is an ATTiny85-based tone generator, put together just to get acquainted with the basic techniqies of getting an 8MHz, 8-pin microcontroller to make noises.
+As it stands, it's a two-oscillator tone generator which supports audio-rate FM/PM of each oscillator, so it could be useful as a building block for something.